-Get to know what’s normal for you and your baby.
-You’ll probably get a sense of when yours is most active and when he’s dozing off.
-If your baby seems to be moving less than usual, or if you haven’t felt any movement in a while, start counting the kicks.
+Get to know what’s normal for you and baby.
+You’ll probably get a sense of when baby is most active or when he or she is dozing off.
+If baby seems to be moving less than usual, or if you haven’t felt any movement in a while, start counting the kicks.
 “I tell my patients to drink something cold and to lie down in a quiet room—no TV or radio, no distractions—and to put their hands on their belly and see how long it takes them to feel 10 movements,” says Goldman.
 “If an hour—or at most, two hours—has gone by and they haven’t felt 10 movements, then they should call me.”

 Not feeling 10 movements in an hour doesn’t necessarily mean something is wrong.
 Baby might simply be sleeping, or he might be positioned in a way that you can’t feel him moving.
-But a lack of movement can indicate a problem that could lead to stillbirth, so your doctor will want to run some extra tests to check the health of baby — probably listening to her heartbeat with a Doppler stethoscope and maybe an ultrasound or non-stress test.
+But a lack of movement can indicate a problem that could lead to stillbirth, so your doctor will want to run some extra tests to check the health of baby, probably by listening to his or her heartbeat with a Doppler stethoscope and maybe an ultrasound or non-stress test.